Skatteetaten/vagrant-hashistack/ansible/templates/conf/nomad/policies/README.md

 # Nomad policies (additional)
-The following three custom policies are provided as an example:
+The following two custom policies are provided as an example:
-- `admin`
 - `consumer`
 - `producer`